Types of Lifeboat Release Mechanisms & SOLAS Requirements for Lifeboats

 There are different types of lifeboats used on board a ship on the basis of the type of ship and other special requirements.
 Not all the lifeboats have the same type of releasing mechanisms, for the launching of a lifeboat depends on several other factors.
-In this article we will take a look at the main types of lifeboat releasing mechanisms and also learn about the SOLAS requirements for lifeboats.
+In this article, we will take a look at the main types of lifeboat releasing mechanisms and also learn about the SOLAS requirements for lifeboats.

-Types of lifeboat releases: On load and off load release.
+Types of lifeboat releases: On load and offload release.

-There are two types of lifeboat releasing mechanisms- on load and off load.
+There are two types of lifeboat releasing mechanisms- on load and offload.
 These mechanisms release the boat from the davit, which is attached to a wire or fall by means of a hook.
 By releasing the hook the lifeboat can be set free to propel away from the ship.

 On load mechanism:

-Free Fall life boat release:
+Free Fall lifeboat release:

-In Free fall life boat, the launching mechanism is similar to on load release. the only difference is that the free fall lifeboat is not lowered till 1m above water level, it is launched from the stowed position by operating a lever located inside the boat which releases the boat from rest of the davit and boat slides through the tilted ramp into the water.
+In Free fall lifeboat, the launching mechanism is similar to on load release. the only difference is that the freefall lifeboat is not lowered till 1m above water level, it is launched from the stowed position by operating a lever located inside the boat which releases the boat from rest of the davit and boat slides through the tilted ramp into the water.

 SOLAS and LSA code Requirements for lifeboat:

--The size, number and the capacity of the lifeboat for a merchant vessel is decided by the type of the ship and number of ship’s crew, but it should not be less then 7.3 m in length and minimum two lifeboats are provided on both side of the ship (port and starboard).
+-The size, number and the capacity of the lifeboat for a merchant vessel is decided by the type of the ship and number of ship’s crew, but it should not be less than 7.3 m in length and minimum two lifeboats are provided on both side of the ship (port and starboard).

--The requirement for lifeboat of a cargo ship with 20,000 GT is that the boat must be capable of launching when the ship is heading with a speed of 5 knots.
+-The requirement for the lifeboat of a cargo ship with 20,000 GT is that the boat must be capable of launching when the ship is heading with a speed of 5 knots.

 -The ship must carry one rescue boat for rescue purpose along with other lifeboats.
 One lifeboat can be designated as a rescue boat if more then one lifeboat is present onboard ship.

--The wires which lift or lower the lifeboat are known as falls and the speed of the lifeboat descent should not be more then 36m/ min which is controlled by means of centrifugal brakes.
+-The wires which lift or lower the lifeboat are known as falls and the speed of the lifeboat descent should not be more than 36m/ min which is controlled by means of centrifugal brakes.